 WordPress.com is what you want to use if you’re looking to use the WordPress site builder with built-in hosting that takes care of the installation for you.
 It can be a solid affordable option for website creators that don’t want to spend time hunting down third-party hosts but that still want a robust website hosting option with all the bells and whistles.
 As a site builder, WordPress.com is used by millions of websites today including business giants like NBC, Spotify, and CNN.
 You can start a free WordPress website with WordPress.com here.

-WordPress.org is great for you if you’re solely wanting to use WordPress as your CMS but want to use third-party hosts like GoDaddy or Bluehost to host your website.
+WordPress.org is great for you if you’re solely wanting to use WordPress as your CMS but want to use a third-party host like Bluehost to host your website.
 With WordPress.org, you’re in charge of bringing together its software, the hosting, and the installation process.
 Keep in mind this also means absolute control over every part of your site.
 With Bluehost, you can create a ridiculously affordable website through WordPress.org.
 They even take care of the installation process for you.

 We like to spend a ton of time comparing and contrasting the best tools out there for more informed decision-making.
 It’s why we thought it was important to create an in-depth website builder guide that reviews some of the top website builders at your disposal.
 Here’s where you can see all of our top picks.